dotnetkolz/movies-api/README.md

 ## Build

-Run SAM Build to build the project
+Run SAM Build to build the project.
+This will package all JS files and template and create deployable unit for each lambda in `template.yaml` file.

 ```bash
 cd src